Reduction to master integrals via intersection numbers and polynomial expansions: Intersection numbers of Feynman integrals

 We are interested in analyzing classes of integrals, such as Feynman integrals, that can be viewed as elements of a vector space.
-In particular, we consider $n$-fold integrals in the variables $\z=(z_1,\ldots z_n)$ of the form\footnote{A more rigorous definition considers the elements $|\varphi_R\ra$ and $\la\varphi_L|$ as equivalence classes of $n$-forms such that forms in the same class would yield integrands that differ by total derivatives, thus implying eq.s~\eqref{eq:ibpclass}.
-In this paper, with an abuse of notation, we identify these with the integrals themselves, since we are only interested in finding linear relations between integrals that can be written as integration by parts identities, i.e.\ in the form of eq.~\eqref{eq:ibpclass}.}
+In particular, we consider $n$-fold integrals in the variables $\z=(z_1,\ldots z_n)$ of the form\footnote{A more rigorous definition considers the elements $|\varphi_R\ra$ and $\la\varphi_L|$ as equivalence classes of $n$-forms such that forms in the same class would yield integrands that differ by total derivatives, as in eq.s~\eqref{eq:ibpclass}.
+In this paper, with an abuse of notation, we identify these with the integrals themselves, since we only compute linear relations between integrals that can be written as integration by parts identities, i.e.\ in the form of eq.~\eqref{eq:ibpclass}.}

 and \emph{dual integrals}